Quantum reference frames: derivation of perspective-dependent descriptions via a perspective-neutral structure: Recap and Comparison

 We could then make use of the quantum perspective neutral structure to switch perspectives.
 Jumping between two relative momentum frames is done by first inverting the second symmetry reduction, thus embedding $\mathcal{H}_{pi}$ into $\mathcal{H}_{p}$ and then projecting onto a different degree of freedom.
 In an analogous way we could change between two relative position frames.
 To switch relative position to relative momentum, however, we had to go all the way up and and embed the perspective dependent descriptions in the extended Hilbert space.

-Still, there is one part missing.
+till, there is one part missing.
 Where is the original phase space of \cite{vanrietvelde2020} hidden in our framework?
-We found that partially gauge fixing $\mathcal{P}_{ext}$ led us to the intermediate phase spaces $P_{int,q}$ and $P_{int,p}$.
-The latter could be shown to be equivalent to the auxiliary space in \cite{vanrietvelde2020}.
-But even though their form is equal, there is an important interpretive difference.
-As the coordinates have relative meaning in out framework, fixing the gauge by $q_i= 0$ is physically unjustified.
+We found that partially gauge fixing $\mathcal{P}_{ext}$ led us to the intermediate phase spaces $P_{int,q}$ and $P_{int,p}$ which could be shown to be isomorphic to the auxiliary space in \cite{vanrietvelde2020}.
+But even though their visual appearance is almost identical, there is an important interpretive difference.
+As the coordinates have relative meaning in our framework, fixing the gauge by $q_i= 0$ is physically unjustified.
 The only permissible gauge is $\sum q_i\simeq 0$, leading us back to $\mathcal{P}_{orig}$.